ModelEarth/community-data/README.md

 ## Running the Pipeline Locally<br>(We're not currently using the following.
 Using GitHub Actions instead.)

 We did not implement the following Python pipeline.
 The following orginated from the [Public Tree Map Pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline).
-We're using GitHub Action instead.
+We're using GitHub Actions instead.

 Prerequisites: